Kendleton, Texas: Public schools

-Kendleton is served by the Lamar Consolidated Independent School District (LCISD).
-Students are zoned to Beasley Elementary School in Beasley, Wright Junior High School (grades 6-8), and Randle High School.
+Kendleton is within the Lamar Consolidated Independent School District (LCISD).
+Students are zoned to Beasley Elementary School (grades Kindergarten through 5) in Beasley, and the following in Rosenberg: Navarro Middle School (grade 6), George Junior High School (grades 7-8), and B. F. Terry High School (grades 9-12).

 Historically the Kendleton area schools served Kendleton and surrounding communities.
 In 1903 the school system had 202 African-American students in three schools, and 12 White students in two schools.
 Previously primary school students attended the Kendleton Independent School District (KISD)'s Powell Point Elementary School, located Powell Point, an unincorporated area north of Kendleton.
 In 1985 LCISD began serving secondary school students in the KISD territory, while primary school students went to Powell Point.

 On March 25, 2010, Texas Education Agency (TEA) Commissioner Robert Scott announced that he was closing the Kendleton Independent School District.
-The closing is effective July 1, 2010.
+The closing was effective July 1, 2010.
 Kendleton ISD will be merged with Lamar Consolidated Independent School District.
 Commissioner Scott's statement was, "While it saddens me to close a school district, years of effort, including reconstituting its school, have failed to turn this district around.
 I believe students would be ill-served if Kendleton is allowed to continue to operate.
 The Texas Education Agency pledges to work with the citizens of Kendleton and Lamar Consolidated to make this transition as smooth as possible."
 As a result of the closure, students at Powell Point were rezoned to Beasley and Wessendorf.
-LCISD, for a two-year period, will operate its head start program at Powell Point.
-In July 2011 mayor Darryl Humphrey said that his community was still recovering from the closing of Pilot Point Elementary.
+LCISD, for a two-year period, was to operate its head start program at Powell Point.
+In July 2011 mayor Darryl Humphrey said that his community was still recovering from the closing of Powell Point Elementary.

 Previously Kendleton was zoned to Wessendorff Middle School, Lamar Junior High School, and Lamar Consolidated High School of LCISD.
-Wright and Randle opened in 2021.
+Wright Junior High School and Randle High School opened in 2021.
+For a time Kendleton was zoned to those schools.